FAR EAST FLANEUR - DETAILS OF THE JOURNEY

 DAY 2.
 MONDAY 16 MARCH

-Lake Tyers Beach Tavern to Lake Tyers House (5km walk)
+Lake Tyers Beach - Waterwheel Tavern (The Tav) to Lake Tyers House (5km walk)

 NOW WE HAVE A COUPLE OF OPTIONS ON MONDAY: